 2 Published in Gazette 18 December 1992 p.
 6099.

-3 Under the Alteration of Statutory Designations Order (No. 2) 2006 a reference in a written law to the Department of Environment or the Department of Environmental Protection is, unless the contrary is intended, to be read and construed as a reference to the Department of Environment and Conservation.
+3 Under the Alteration of Statutory Designations Order (No. 2) 2013 a reference in a written law to the Department of Environmental Protection or Department of Environment is, unless the context requires otherwise, to be read and construed as a reference to the Department of Environment Regulation.

 4 Proclaimed 1 July 1988 in Gazette 26 June 1998 p.
 3369.

-5 At the time of this compilation the Waste Management and Recycling Fund is the Waste Management and Recycling Account.
+5 At the time of this reprint section 110H of the Act provides for the establishment of an account called the Waste Management and Recycling Account.

 6 Expired 30 June 2012.